Postdoc.Mobility

 Increase your research experience by making a stay abroad!

-Postdoc.Mobility fellowships are aimed at researchers who have done a doctorate and who wish to pursue a scientific or an academic career in Switzerland.
-A research stay abroad enables such researchers to acquire more in-depth knowledge, increases their scientific independence and enhances their research profile.
+Postdoc.Mobility fellowships are aimed at researchers who have done a doctorate and who wish to conduct a research stay abroad.
+The objective of a research stay abroad is to enable them to acquire more in-depth knowledge, to extend their scientific network and independence and to enhance their research profile, in view of a future scientific or academic career in Switzerland.

 The fellowships include a grant for subsistence costs, a flat-rate for travel expenses and a possible contribution to research and conference costs.
 In addition, fellowship holders can apply for a return grant to finance their initial period of research after returning to Switzerland.
 The return grant includes a salary and social security contributions.